 The Lighthouse Road Trip On The Northern California Coast That's Dreamily Beautiful

 Did you know that Northern California is home to some of the most spectacular lighthouses in the country?
 With our rocky shorelines and dramatic coastal features, it was definitely necessary for these beacons to guide ships safely through the storms.
 A drive up or down gives you plenty of amazing views of these lighthouses.
 Some of them are open to the public for tours, others are seen only from a distance.
-No matter how close you get, seeing the Northern California lighthouses along the coastline is a trip that should be on everyone’ bucket list.
+No matter how close you get, this lighthouse road trip in Northern California, right along the coastline, is a trip that should be on everyone’s bucket list.

 Take a look below, and we’ll take you on a trip to visit all of the historic lighthouses in Northern California.
 There’s quite a few of them, and you won’t want to miss a single one!

 Well, what are you waiting for?
 With more storms on the way this weekend, it sounds like the perfect time for a trip to the coast!
 For more Northern California road trip ideas, check out our previous article: The Perfect Weekend Itinerary If You Love Exploring Northern California’s Waterfalls

 More to Explore